 M.S. in Applied Psychology, Industrial and Organizational Psychology Concentration

-The Industrial and Organizational (I-O) Psychology Concentration within the Master of Science in Applied Psychology program prepares students for careers as practitioners and researchers by emphasizing a curriculum of evidence-based practice and course activities that enhance student experiential learning.
+The 42-credit Industrial and Organizational (I-O) Psychology Concentration prepares students for careers as practitioners and researchers by emphasizing a curriculum of evidence-based practice and course activities that enhance student experiential learning.
+You'll focus on preparing yourself to facilitate effective leadership within organizations and to help those same organizations hire, train and motivate employees.

 Why I-O psychology?